-Our IT guru Mike Holt spent a year researching his first book, POW 921, the captivating true story based on the real experiences of men who were there.
+Our IT guru Mike Holt spent a year researching his first book, POW 921, the captivating story based on the real experiences of men who were there.
 The main character, Colin Taylor is a young man from the Australian Outback sent to Singapore with the Australian Imperial Forces to battle the Japanese in 1941.

 POW 921 unveils a new perspective on the Battle of Singapore, an event that many historians agree has not been adequately documented, and some say, even repressed by both the Japanese and British governments.

-Beyond its controversial historic observations, POW 921 follows Colin as an imprisoned slave under Japanese rule, shipped from Singapore to the infamous Burma Railway, and later to the Mitsui coal mines on Kyushu Island where he witnessed the Nagasaki atomic bomb.
+Beyond its controversial historic observations, POW 921 follows Colin as an imprisoned slave, shipped from Singapore to the infamous Burma Railway, and later to the Mitsui coal mines on Kyushu Island where he witnessed the Nagasaki atomic bomb.

 As well as interviews with two survivors of this terrible period in history, Mike also did extensive research on World War 2, unearthing little known facts that will educate and astound the reader.
-As well, this powerful book will take reader deep into the thoughts and suffering of our brave Australian soldiers.
+As well, this powerful book will take the reader deep into the thoughts and suffering of our brave Australian soldiers.

 POW 921, is a moving, and sometimes harrowing tribute to the Australian, British, Indian, and American soldiers who fought bravely and suffered so much for the freedom we all enjoy today.
 It is a timely reminder that the price of freedom and democracy is often gained through the brave sacrifice and blood of our forefathers, and ourselves if we do not fight to preserver our Common Law rights and freedoms.

 “POW 921 is a story about one man’s courage in the face of incredible odds, and his determination to survive – while urging readers to remember that the price of peace is eternal vigilance,” — Mike Holt.

 In his spare time, Mike paints bright, beautiful art works, and records his own music.